tommy3001/blog_project3001_org/intronumpy.rst

 Python is a fantastic programming tool.
 It has a simple syntax, a lot of additional libraries and this scripts are running out of the box.
 All you need is an installed Python interpreter and the used libraries.
-It is running under MS Windows, Mac, Linux and other.
+It runs under MS Windows, Mac, Linux and other.
 The scripting language is like the glue between different components and other programming languages.
 For example you can call C/C++ functions with Cython inside Python scripts.

 Python claims to combine "remarkable power with very clear syntax" `[Python-docs] <http://docs.python.org/2/tutorial/index.html>`_